ShprAlex/SproutLife/readme/README_DRAFT.md

 - **Mutation** - There are lots of ways to implement a genetic code and mutation.
 An option that works well, is to have mutations be a pair of (x,y) coordinates, and a time value ((x,y),t) for each coordinate.
 If at age t, an organism has a mutation ((x,y),t) and it has a living cell at coordinates (x,y) then that cell is killed.
 Turning off a cell changes how the organism grows from that point.
 This is yet another deviation from GOL rules.

 - **Genome** - A collection of mutations make up an organism's genome.
-Mutations can be added to the organism's genome, or existing mutations removed, by random chance during an organism’s life.
-For evolution to work, an organism needs to live through nearly identical circumstances as its parent.
-If it’s lucky and has the right mutations it reproduces, if not, it dies childless.
-Thus beneficial mutations will propagate.
-What's tricky is that children may be born in different environments from their parents and from each other.
-For instance a second child is born in a different environment than a first child.
-At a cellular level where every bit matters this makes a big difference.
+Mutations can be added to the organism's genome, or existing mutations removed.
+We do this by random chance during an organism’s life.
 Our implementation keeps things simple and doesn't bifurcate the genetic code, so mutations have to be beneficial across all conditions.
+For example, a first child and a second child are born at different times with different surrounding cell configurations.
+In our case they both follow the same genetic blueprint, even though it's tempting to take birth order into account.

 ![Sprout Animation](https://github.com/ShprAlex/SproutLife/blob/master/readme/SproutLife%202016-01-29zb.gif)